Image credit: Beatte Kratt

-Helen is a mixed media artist based in Mandurah, Western Australia, working primarily with natural and salvaged materials.
-In 2018 she completed a two-year residency at Contemporary Art Spaces Mandurah, where she combined her background in botany and chemistry with a passion for art, to explore the eco-dye potential of local native plants.
+Helen Coleman is a contemporary colourwoman, with an art practice devoted to process and experimentation.
+In 2018 she completed a two-year residency at Contemporary Art Spaces Mandurah, where she combined her background in botany and chemistry with a passion for art, to explore the eco-dye potential of Western Australia's endemic plants.
 This residency culminated in her first solo exhibition, Windfall : Chemistry of the Dye Pot.

 Helen is also working with the City of Mandurah to develop Koolbardi Bidi, the CASM Cultural Garden, a showcase of local plants that have traditional significance to the Noongar people, and contemporary uses as dyes, textiles or bushfoods.